-I first began working on the Wonder project in 2011 when I was given the opportunity to create a VR exhibition for a CAVE™ --- a 10’ cube of rear projection screens — in the Wisconsin Institute for Discovery building on the University of Wisconsin campus.
+I first began working with Virtual Reality in 2011 when I was given the opportunity to create a VR exhibition for a CAVE™ --- a 10’ cube of rear projection screens — in the Wisconsin Institute for Discovery building on the University of Wisconsin campus.
 The outcome is a 15 minute suite of six fully immersive scenes based on my 2D photography.
 In the virtual reality CAVE, the artwork is reinvented as interior and exterior spaces that become expansive, exploratory worlds.

 For the next number of years I continued to explore VR as an expressive medium with additional support from the Beckman Institute at the University of Illinois and the D2P igniter program at the University of Wisconisin.